eembees/academic-kickstart/content/home/experience.md

    date_end = ""
    description = """
    Corti builds intelligent machines for augmented medicine.
-   Our AI supports medical personnel on making decisions in real time during medical emergencies.
+   Our AI supports medical personnel on making decisions in real time during medical emergencies, combining bleeding-edge machine learning research and real-world data from emergency calls.
+   I worked on the following types of projects:
+   - Building and testing REST-APIs for interacting with SQL and NoSQL databases in Azure Functions.
+   - Constructing and deploying Data Pipelines with Azure Data Factory
+   - QA and testing of Elastic-Search database instances in AWS
+   - Automating cloud deployments of Dockerized microservices
    """